Curriculum

 ITASIA426 ChatGPT Lab 2 S1 S2 Michael FACIUS

-ITASIA801 Academic Discourse Writing 2 S1 S2 Dexter DA SILVA
+ITASIA801 Academic Discourse Writing 2 A1 A2 David SLATER

 * Students may take elective classes in any course of the Graduate School of Interdisciplinary Information Studies or department of the University of Tokyo.